-Jane Goodall once said during a TED talk : Every one of us impacts the world around us every day, even if you stay in bed all day, you’re breathing oxygen and giving out CO2, and probably going to the loo, and things like that – you’re making a difference in the world.
+Jane Goodall once said : Every one of us impacts the world around us every day, even if you stay in bed all day, you’re breathing oxygen and giving out CO2, and probably going to the loo, and things like that – you’re making a difference in the world.

 I love this woman by the way!
 (Sigh)

 Each one of us does make a difference to the world by just existing and every action of ours impacts on the world.
 Whether we impact positively or negatively depends on our choices.

 Choose with compassion!